kajetansw/kajetan-dev-blog/content/posts/2022/solar-forms-implementing-registration-form/index.md

 > 💡**Tip**: Form controls are accepting `null` as value as well!
 Although to change the form control value later,
 > you'd need to declare the default value as a union type of desired type and null, e.g. `string | null`.

-Let's now see how to bind our form group to the `form` element.
+Let's now see how to bind our form group to the `<form>` element.

+---

 ## Binding form group with `formGroup` directive